 Due to the Covid-19 Pandemic, our office is not currently taking in person appointments.
-We are open for you to drop off your paperwork (e-mail, mail, & faxing are also options) and scheduling a phone appointment regarding your tax preparation.
-Thank you for your continued business during these uncertain times.
+We are open for you to drop off your paperwork through the mail slot in our front door on Grand and we will schedule a phone appointment to discuss your tax preparation.
+E-mail, mail, & faxing us your documents are also options.

 The IRS has stated that most American citizens will receive their stimulus check payments before the end of April.
 If you have not filed your 2019 tax return, they will base your check amounts on your 2018 tax return.
 If you did not file a 2018 tax return, you should file one ASAP; if you are not required to file a tax return, then visit the IRS website to enter your payment information where it says "Non-Filers: Enter Payment Info Here".
 The link to this web page is located here: https://www.irs.gov/coronavirus/economic-impact-payments